- An agent half (a subprocess on the drone, written in Python or Rust).

 Cross-half communication

 The two halves do not speak directly.
-They speak through the host’s event bus.plg.<id>.* topics:
+They speak through the host’s event bus.plugin.<id>.* topics.
+The agent half publishes on

 Shared manifest